Hypercubed/DEIVA/readme.md

 ### edgeR flavor

-When starting from edgeR output, the input file needs to have the following columns:
+An alternative input format is also possible, this is especially useful when starting from edgeR files.
+Here the input file needs to have the following columns:

 * feature
 * logFC